Research Projects

 (2011-2013) UTS Chancellor’s Post-Doctoral Fellowship (PI)

-In Turin, I lead a Master module on ‘Geography: theory and practice’, I teach a course on research ethics an qualitative methods in the PhD program, and I am involved in the management of the Master degree in Geography.
+In Turin, I am the Director of the Master Degree in Geography and Territorial Sciences.
+I lead two Master modules, both taught in English.
+One on ‘Geography: theory and practice’, the other on “Racialised and Gendered cities”.
+I also teach a course on research ethics an qualitative methods in the PhD program, and I co-teach a further Master-level module on “Urban Economies”.

 I currently supervise a number of students internationally and I am interested in working with new, highly motivated, candidates interested in working with decolonial, feminist, and critical ethnographic approaches to the contemporary urban.

-– Ms Caterina Ciarleglio (Polytechnic of Turin, second supervisor)
+– Ms Caterina Ciarleglio, secondary supervisor (Polytechnic of Turin)

-– Ms Martyna Piliszewska (Sheffield University, primary supervisor for three years), with a thesis on the experience of homelessness amongst CEE migrants in the north of the UK
+– Ms Martyna Piliszewska (Sheffield University, primary supervisor for three years), homelessness amongst CEE migrants in the north of the UK

-– Dr Victorie Okoye, secondary supervisor (Sheffield University), with a thesis on participatory methods, marginality and community building in Accra, Ghana
+– Dr Victorie Okoye, secondary supervisor (Sheffield University), participatory methods, marginality and community building in Accra, Ghana

-– Dr Eirini Glynou-Lefaki, external supervisor (GSSI, Italy), with a project on everyday life and the politics of walking
+– Dr Eirini Glynou-Lefaki, external supervisor (GSSI, Italy), everyday life and the politics of walking in l’Aquila

 Monographs